lbredeso/crashfinder/README.md

 ## What it does?

+* Installs JDK7 if wanted
 * Installs JRuby if needed
 * Bundles gems if needed
 * Starts application process
 	* config.ru for rackup web applications
-	* config.rb for non-rackup web applications
+	* config.rb for non-rackup applications

 ## Configuration